Hadar933/C-CPP-Projects/Ex4/README.md

   *w_i represents a weight matrix and b_i represents a bias vector

 #### from command line prompt:
-  comline the program using the supplied make file by typing to shell:
+  compile the program using the supplied make file by typing to shell:

   `$ make mlpnetwork`